 This is an in-office treatment completed in under an hour.
-There is no recovery period required, and no bandages.
+There is no recovery period required.
 For these reasons, crow’s feet injections have become a popular “lunchtime rejuvenation” treatment for patients seeking a fast solution with little to no downtime.
-After the injections, patients can leave the office and return to normal activities.
+After the injections, clients can leave the clinic and return to normal activities.

 Within 10 days, your crow’s feet will have become less prominent.
 The injected relaxant blocks signals from the nerves to the muscles, resulting in controlled weakening of the muscles underneath your crow’s feet lines.
 Because the muscle causing the wrinkles is no longer able to fully contract, the wrinkles relax, becoming smoother.
 Patients usually report that their wrinkles become noticeably smoother within just a few days of the injections.